top of page

 • Whatsapp

-Shanghai authorities have implemented stricter requirements for foreign work permit applications and renewals, effective on Feb 5, 2026.
-These changes significantly affect salary thresholds and renewal timelines and may directly impact your ability to legally work and remain in China.
+Shanghai authorities have implemented stricter requirements for foreign work permit applications and renewals, effective February 5, 2026.
+These changes significantly affect salary thresholds and renewal timelines.
+They may directly impact your ability to legally work and remain in China.
 All foreign professionals and employing companies should review these updates carefully and take early action.

 Shanghai Work Permit Changes